microsoft/microcode/docs/robot.md

 ### Configuring the radio group

-The microcode editor and the robot micro:bit communicate using the radio.
-These are the steps to configure the robot and the microcode:
+The MicroCode editor and the robot micro:bit communicate using the radio.
+These are the steps to configure the robot and the MicroCode:

 On the robot micro:bit,